Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Simulations of the Linear Regime

 When the magnetic field is parallel to gravity, the general dispersion relation reduces to \be \sigma^{2}\approx g\frac{d\ln\left(T\mu\right)}{dz}\frac{k_{x}^{2}+ k_{y}^{2}}{k^{2}} \ , \en in the limit of fast heat conduction and weak magnetic field.
 The isothermal atmosphere where $\mu$ increases with height, that we considered in the previous section, is therefore also unstable when the magnetic field is vertical.
 In this case, the instability has been termed the HPBI \citep{Pes13}.

 In this example, we include Braginskii viscosity which inhibits the growth rate by damping perturbations perpendicular to the magnetic field.
 Braginskii viscosity can be important for the HPBI \citep{Ber15a}.
 The mechanism is similar to the mechanism described by \cite{Kun11} for the HBI.
 In order to excite a single mode of the HPBI, we use a perturbation with wavenumbers $k_x = 2\pi n_x/L_x$ and $k_z = 2\pi n_z/L_z$, where $n=n_x=n_z$ is the mode number.
 We show the growth rate as a function of the Braginskii viscosity coefficient, $\nu_\para$ in the left panel of Figure \ref{fig:local_hbci}.
-These simulations used a fixed value of $\chi_\para = 0.001$, $n = 1$ and a numerical resolution of $64 \times 64$.
+These simulations used a fixed value of $\chi_\para = 10^{-4}$, $n = 1$ and a numerical resolution of $64 \times 64$.
 As expected, the growth rate indeed decreases with increasing value of viscosity $\nu_{\para}$.

 The second dependence we study for the HPBI is the one on the mode number, $n$.
 High wavenumbers require higher numerical resolution in order to be resolved and we use a resolution of $256\times256$ for these simulations.
 For the sake of simplicity, Braginskii viscosity is not included in these simulations.
 The result is shown in the right panel of Figure \ref{fig:local_hbci}.
 The growth rate increases for increasing wave number because small wavelength perturbations have a shorter time scale for heat conduction.
 When the wavelength is too short magnetic field tension renders the modes stable.
+A naive estimate, using $2k_\para^2 \gg \beta$, suggests that this should happen when $n \gg 16$, but the exact solution to the dispersion relation shows that the instability is quenched already when $n = 7$.
 Using such simulations we can directly see the cutoff in unstable wave numbers resulting from magnetic field tension (as in this case) or viscosity (not shown here).